muzir/muzir.github.io/_posts/2019-11-10-Docker-Compose-Kafka-Cluster-2.md

 fullview: false
 ---
 We introduce to run and test kafka cluster in local in the [first part of the Kafka Cluster series](http://muzir.github.io/docker/docker-compose/kafka/2019/08/19/Docker-Compose-Kafka-Cluster-1.html){:target="_blank"}.
-In this post we will take a bit closer to how to use this Kafka Cluster as a middleware between different applications.
+In this post we will take a bit closer to how to use the Kafka Cluster as a middleware between different applications.
 Basically we will have a project which produce a message and in another project consume the message and save to database.

 # Introduction

 Currently we have two projects as consumer and producer.
 These two projects communicating via Kafka.
-Producer produce productChange message and publish it to ```Product.change``` topic.
+Producer produce `ProductChange` message and publish it to ```Product.change``` topic.
-Consumer listen same topic check with product name if it hasn't save before then save it to ```product``` table.
+Consumer listen same topic check with product name if it hasn't saved before then save it to ```product``` table.
 In current configuration we have one producer and 2 consumers.
 When we will create ```Product.change``` topic, we will create it with ```--replication-factor``` 3 and ```--partitions``` as 3.
 So the topic will be replicated in 3 kafka brokers.
 And in each broker it will has 3 partitions.